jeffspence/vilma/README.md

 Example
 -------

-For an example workflow running `vilma` see the `example` directory, where an LD matrix is built from genotype data using `vilma make_ld_schema` and then the model is fit using `vilma fit`.
+For an example workflow running `vilma` see `example.sh` in the `example/` directory, where an LD matrix is built from genotype data using `vilma make_ld_schema` and then the model is fit using `vilma fit`.